 Android version 10:

 Android 10 is the tenth extensive version of the Android operating system.
 Android 10 has developed under the codename "Android Q".
-It was initially announced by Google on March 13, 2019, and beta was released on April 3, 2019.
+It was initially announced by Google on March 13, 2019 and its first beta version was released on same day and its second beta was released on April 3, 2019.

 The stable version of Android 10 was released on September 3, 2019.
 It contains features like new permissions to access location in the background, floating setting panel, support for an AV1 video codec, support for biometric authentication, support the WPA3 Wi-Fi security.